anilzen/MathQuantum/content/rit.md

 In the Fall 2023 semester, we will focus on tutorial talks that will introduce a basic theoretical toolbox for quantum computing.

 If interested in joining, reach out to Daniel Serrano (dsvolpe@umd.edu).
 Optional: 1 credit.
-Course number: AMSC689, Section TBA.
+Course number: AMSC689, Section 5201.
 See Jessica Sadler for help with registration (jsadler@umd.edu).
 To earn 1 credit, you need to give a talk.

 ### Session 1 (10/12, 1pm, Kirwan Hall 3206):
 "A Mathematical Perspective on Quantum Information Science" - Carl Miller